 - Time-The clock on your Double-Take servers must be within a few minutes of each other, relative to UTC.
-Large time skews will cause Double-Take errors. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
+Large time skews will cause Double-Take errors. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
 Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist. - DNS updates-Full server protection jobs allow you to failover Microsoft DNS records so the source server name resolves to the recovery server IP addresses at failover time.
-To be able to set up and failover Microsoft DNS records, your environment must meet the following requirements. - The source and recovery servers must be in the same domain. - The recovery server must have WMI/DCOM connectivity to any DNS server that you have configured to be updated. - Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and recovery server.
-You can set the DNS suffix in the network adapters advanced TCP/IP settings or you can set the DNS suffix on the
+To be able to set up and failover Microsoft DNS records, your environment must meet the following requirements. - The source and recovery servers must be in the same domain. - The recovery server must have WMI/DCOM connectivity to any DNS server that you have configured to be updated.

-- computer name.
+- Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and recovery server.
+You can set the DNS suffix in the network adapters advanced TCP/IP settings or you can set the DNS suffix on the computer name.
 See the documentation for your specific operating system for details on configuring the DNS suffix. - If you are using a DNS reverse lookup zone, then the forward zone must be Active Directory integrated.
 Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist.
 The zone should be set for secure only updates to allow for DNS record locking.